mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 ### `lower_case_table_names`

 Integer, default value is 0.
-Controls database name matching for authentication, when an incoming client logs in to a non-empty database.
-The parameter functions similar to the MariaDB server setting [lower_case_table_names](https://mariadb.com/kb/en/library/server-system-variables/#lower_case_table_names) and should be set to the value used by the server.
+Controls database name matching for authentication when an incoming client logs in to a non-empty database.
+The setting functions similar to the MariaDB Server setting [lower_case_table_names](https://mariadb.com/kb/en/library/server-system-variables/#lower_case_table_names) and should be set to the value used by the backends.

-The parameter accepts the following values:
+The setting accepts the values 0, 1 or 2:

 0. Case-sensitive matching (default)
 1. Convert the requested database name to lower case before using case-sensitive matching.
 Assumes that database names on the server are stored in lower case.